UK Corporate Governance Code

 The Governance Code recommends that at least half the board of directors of a UK-listed company, excluding the Chair, should comprise non-executive directors determined by the board to be independent in character and judgment and free from relationships or circumstances which may affect, or could appear to affect, the director’s judgment.

-The Board considers its Independent Acting Chair and three Independent Non-Executive Director to bring strong judgment and considerable knowledge and experience to the Board’s deliberations.
+The Board considers its Independent Acting Chair and one Independent Non-Executive Director to bring strong judgment and considerable knowledge and experience to the Board’s deliberations.

-The Audit Committee meets at least four times a year at appropriate intervals to coincide with key dates in the financial reporting and audit cycle and at such other times as required.
+The Audit Committee meets at least three times a year at appropriate intervals to coincide with key dates in the financial reporting and audit cycle and at such other times as required.

 The Governance Code recommends that the Remuneration Committee should comprise at least three members who are Independent Non-Executive Directors and that the Chair of the Company may be a member of, but not chair, the committee if he or she was considered independent on appointment as Chair.
-The Chair for the Remuneration Committee is Maria Darby-Walker.
-The other members of the Committee are the remaining Non-Executive Directors.
+Due to the reduced size of the Board since the commencement of wind down, the membership of the Remuneration Committee does not currently meet the standards set out in the Governance Code.

 The Remuneration Committee meets at least twice per year.
 Its responsibilities include advising the Board on developing an overall remuneration policy, including, amongst other things, setting the remuneration of the Group’s senior executives.
 The Remuneration Committee also has responsibility for the design of performance-related remuneration for senior management, including reviewing and proposing changes to share option schemes, bonus schemes and long-term incentive schemes.
 The Remuneration Committee makes recommendations to the Board where action or improvement is deemed appropriate within its areas of remit.